 The House Officer shall carry out educational and patient care assignments designated by the Chairman/Program Director of his/her specialty department.
 The House Officer will perform all assignments in a manner consistent with the most current policies, rules and procedures delineated by the Board of Directors and the Medical Staff of Cleveland Clinic Akron General.
 The House Officer shall demonstrate the attainment of the required skills appropriate for his/her level of training.
-Failure to comply with the prescribed conduct and performance set forth herein may result in verbal notice or warning, written warning or reprimand, probation, remediation, suspension, non-renewal of contract, or termination and dismissal from the program.
+Failure to comply with the prescribed conduct and performance for promotion and/or renewal of a resident's appointment, as set forth in each ACGME-accredited program manual, may result in verbal notice or warning, written warning or reprimand, probation, remediation, suspension, non-renewal of contract, or termination and dismissal from the program.